cupcake-recipes.com

 Preparation Steps

-• Beat in eggs one at a time, then stir in vanilla extract.
+• Add the eggs one at a time, mixing well after each addition, then stir in the vanilla extract.

-• Pour batter into the prepared pan and bake for 30-35 minutes, or until a toothpick inserted into the center comes out clean.
+• Divide the batter evenly between the prepared pans and bake for 30 minutes, or until a toothpick inserted into the center comes out clean.

-• Let the cake cool in the pan for 10 minutes before inverting it onto a wire rack to cool completely.
+• Allow the cakes to cool in the pans for 10 minutes before transferring to a wire rack to cool completely.

 Notes